d6y/scala-robot-dev/README.md

 Once you've done that you can `sbt` and `compile` away.
 You can restart a battle in Robocode and it appears to pick up changes.

+This repository contains a _sample.ScalaMyFirstRobot_ which is the same as _MyFirstRobot_ but syntactically ported to Scala.

 ## Scala library

 In my installation of _robocode_, I coped  _robocode.sh_ and added in the path to Scala std lib: